 If you’re looking for a book that covers nearly everything you need to know about training your German Shepherd, this is absolutely the best German Shepherd training book for the money.

 3. How to Be Your Dog’s Best Friend – Premium Choice

 While How to Be Your Dog’s Best Friend isn’t specifically about German Shepherds, it is a solid option for those looking to train German Shepherds.
 The authors are some of the foremost German Shepherd Dog trainers out there (and are also the authors of our number one pick), and much of their information pertains specifically to the breed.
 However, their tips are written in a way that pertains to all dog breeds.

 This book will help you train your German Shepherd by building a better relationship with them.
 This book truly is about becoming your dog’s best friend.
 It is a refined and unique approach to dog training that many reviewers find to be very effective.

 Some essential topics are covered on top of the usual training information.
-They discuss choosing a dog for your needs, as well as where to adopt your dog from.
+They discuss choosing a dog for your needs, as well as where to adopt your dog.
 Pedigree information is covered, which can be very helpful when you’re adopting a puppy.

 4. Training Your German Shepherd Dog

 Training Your German Shepherd Dog is part of a series of books about training different dogs.
 It is pretty straightforward, making it a good option for those who have never trained dogs before.